Top 10 Ways: Select the Best Bathroom Vanity for You

 Coordinate the sink and vanity fixtures with the existing plumbing.
 Extending piping around the inside of walls is not a minor consideration and the cost could outweigh the convenience.
 Especially in an older home, where plumbing is always an expensive and tricky business and could even be a recipe for disaster.
 If you’re ready for a complicated and expensive remodel then know that anything thing is possible for the right price.
 But if you budget doesn’t allow it then maybe it’s better to try to finesse your exquisite taste around the plumbing that’s already there.

 4) Choose Function over Appearance

 Some cheaper vanities are built with the facade of doors and drawers but in reality they have none!
 It’s just for show.
 Personally I don’t like these.
 If it looks like it has cabinets and/or drawers then they should be real doors that work and real drawers that open!
-If you are going to effort and expense of replacing your bathroom sinks and cabinets, choose a vanity that has storage space, not just a plumbing camouflage.
+Are you replacing your bathroom sinks and cabinets?
+Then choose a vanity that has storage space, not just a plumbing camouflage.
 If you really don’t want cabinets, put in a pedestal sink or a wall hung sink.
 The general rule is don’t try to fake it.
 It could be embarrassing in the long run.
 Not to mention taking up valuable floor space without the hope of storage opportunities.

 5) Door and Drawers